ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - You cannot hit a golf ball consistently well if you think about the mechanics of your swing as you play.<br>—Bob Rotella

+- The inability to forget is far more devastating than the inability to remember.<br>—Mark Twain

+- Doubt kills more dreams than failure ever will.<br>—Suzy Kassem